 Make sure that all the equipment to be used with the experiment are cleaned, usually performed by rinsing with ethanol and distilled water.
-Attach the needle (or other equivalent object) to the syringe clamp (#11, see figure in page 5) and tighten the clamp.
-Bring the solid sample stage to the appropriate position so that for
+Bring the dispenser into the image and then bring the solid sample stage to the appropriate position so that for

-- Sessile drop and Auto-DCA experiments the solid surface is visible and level. - Pendant drop experiments the sample stage can be removed from the image. - Interfacial tension experiments the liquid inside a cuvette or another vessel completely fills the screen. - Meniscus experiments the liquid surface is visible and level.
+- Sessile drop and Auto-DCA experiments the solid surface is visible and level. - Pendant drop experiments the sample stage can be removed from the image. - Interfacial tension experiments the liquid inside a cuvette, or another vessel completely fills the screen - Meniscus experiments the liquid surface is visible and level.